Electoral system

-Some electoral systems elect a single winner to a unique position, such as prime minister, president or governor, while others elect multiple winners, such as members of parliament or boards of directors.
-When electing a legislature, areas may be divided into constituencies with one or more representatives.
-Voters may vote directly for individual candidates or for a list of candidates put forward by a political party or alliance.
-There are many variations in electoral systems, with the most common systems being first-past-the-post voting, block voting, the two-round (runoff) system, proportional representation and ranked voting.
-Some electoral systems, such as mixed systems, attempt to combine the benefits of non-proportional and proportional systems.
+Some electoral systems elect a single winner to a position, such as prime minister, president or governor, while others elect multiple winners, such as members of parliament or boards of directors.
+When electing a legislature, areas may be divided into constituencies with one or more representatives or the electorate may elect representatives as a single unit.
+Voters may vote directly for an individual candidate or for a list of candidates put forward by a political party or alliance.
+There are many variations in electoral systems.